 The Board and its Committees carry out both internal and external evaluations.
 Generally, external evaluations are carried out every three years but the form of evaluation is reviewed and determined each year.
-As an external evaluation of the Board's performance and the performance of each of its Committees and each Non-Executive Director was last carried out during 2015, the Board decided to conduct an external evaluation for the Year.
-The review was conducted by an independent consultant.
-It involved the completion of a detailed questionnaire by each of the Directors on matters relevant to the Board's, its Committees' and each Non-Executive Director's performance.
-(The performance of the Chief Executive Officer and the Chief Financial Officer were carried out under the senior executive performance process, see Section 1.7.)
-This was followed by an in-depth interview conducted by the consultant with each Director.
+As an external evaluation of the Board's performance and the performance of each of its Committees and each Non-Executive Director was last carried out during 2018, the Board decided to conduct an internal evaluation for the Year.
+The review involved the completion of a detailed questionnaire by each of the Directors on matters relevant to the Board and its Committees' performance.
+It also involved a questionnaire-based performance review of the Non-Executive Directors who are standing for election or reelection at the 2019 AGM, being Messrs Froggatt, El-Zoghbi and Miller.
+(The performance reviews of the Chief Executive Officer and the Chief Financial Officer were carried out under the senior executive evaluation performance process, see Section 1.7.)